Taylorlcj/CS225L/README.md

 # JavaLab
 Java lab

-These are the assignments I did for my Sophomore Computer Science Class
+These are the *Lab* assignments I did for my Sophomore Computer Science Class